TransposeData/docs/docs/REST/Token API/overview.md

 ## Endpoints
 The **Token API** supports the following groups of endpoints:

-1. Token Info Endpoints: Retrieve any token ever created using flexible queries, along with token metadata and symbols.
+1. **Token Info Endpoints**: Retrieve any token ever created using flexible queries, along with token metadata and symbols.

-2. Owner Endpoints: Retrieve all owners and owner balances for a token (ordered by balance).
+2. **Owner Endpoints**: Retrieve all owners and owner balances for a token (ordered by balance).

-3. Transfer Endpoints: Retrieve all transfers, including mints, sends, and burns, for any token or individual account.
+3. **Transfer Endpoints**: Retrieve all transfers, including mints, sends, and burns, for any token or individual account.

-4. Swap Endpoints: Retrieve all swaps for any token, account, or date range across all decentralized exchanges.
+4. **Swap Endpoints**: Retrieve all swaps for any token, account, or date range across all decentralized exchanges.

-5. Native Token Endpoints: Retrieve historical native token transfers and balances for any account or time range.
+5. **Native Token Endpoints**: Retrieve historical native token transfers and balances for any account or time range.